- As low as $156/Night

 There is nothing better than a beach get away.
 Located on Shore Drive there is something for everybody.
 The adults savor walking to Ocean Annie's, a beach bar with great music and dancing.
 The kids appreciate going to the Arcade at the foot of the Apache Pier, less than a 10 min. beach walk.
 Everyone enjoys hanging out at the pool.
 Guests can enjoy grilling out by the pool, fishing on the pier, shopping at Tanger outlet, drinking morning coffee on the balcony, and taking a sunset walk down the beach.
 There's no better place to relax.
 We are located on the second floor with an oceanview.

-The kitchen has granite countertops, stainless steel appliances, regular and Keurig coffee makers, blender, ice maker and entirely outfitted with cooking and eating silverware.
+The kitchen has granite countertops, stainless steel appliances, regular and Keurig coffee makers, blender, ice maker and completely outfitted with cooking and eating silverware.

 The living area and master bedroom have HD flat screen TV's.
 The unit also has a Wi-Fi router/modem.